kidem42/Tg_bot_receipt_recognition/README.md

 - Structured data storage in Google Sheets with configurable columns
 - User permission system with group-based access control
 - Secure API communication with Google Apps Script
+- UUID-based record tracking to ensure notes are added to the correct receipts regardless of row position

 ## Recent Updates
+- Implemented UUID-based record tracking system to solve row shifting issues
+  - Each receipt now has a unique identifier that doesn't change when rows shift
+  - Notes are now linked to receipts by UUID instead of row number
+  - Added tracking of spreadsheet and sheet IDs for better cross-group support
 - Added option to insert new records at the top of the spreadsheet (insertAtTop configuration)
 - Added date and time formatting options (use12HourFormat configuration)
 - Added receipt notes functionality allowing users to add context to receipts by replying to bot messages